-A health science course, which studies variables related to a longer and healthier life.
-It is designed for all students to learn basic exercise physiology, nutrition and weight control.
-An integral part of the course is the study of the beneficial effects of regular exercise and nutritious diets on the maintenance of a healthy weight and the prevention of degenerative, life-style diseases.
+A health science course studies variables related to a longer and healthier life.
+Students will learn basic exercise physiology, nutrition, and weight control.
+They will study the beneficial effects of regular exercise and nutritious diets maintaining a healthy weight and prevention life-style diseases.
 3 credits